 As a company that provides digital photography editing services for wedding photographers, we know how important it is to find ways to speed up your workflow.
-And although our photo editing service online takes care of the majority of your photo editing needs, we know it is important for you to understand how certain actions in Lightroom are performed, especially when it comes to editing groups of photos.
+And although our photo editing service online takes care of the majority of your photo editing needs, we know it is important for you to understand how certain actions in Lightroom are performed.
+This is especially true when it comes to editing groups of photos.
 That’s why we put together a guide on how to batch edit in Lightroom to speed up your workflow.

 How to Batch Edit in Lightroom